elizsafar/English-for-designers/03-curriculum-vitae/eliska-safarova-cv.md

 *First of all I'd love to say hi.*

-Graphic designer, painter, illustrator (up to everything)
+I'm a Graphic designer, painter, illustrator and especially human being.
+Free to talk and discuss your needs and questions.

+* Born in small village, now living the Prague life mixed with country life.

+#### EDUCATION

+* **Secondary Education:**

+  (2014-2018) High school of Technology and Art, Carlsbad

+  (2018-2021) University of Creative Communication, Prague